-- Translator Microbes - while 3D technology hasn't advanced much, real-time voice translators are, apparently, so good that no one can tell the difference, which explains Leonid's surprise when he finds out that a fellow Diver with whom he was working with turns out to be Canadian and was speaking English all this time.
+- While 3D technology hasn't advanced much, real-time voice translators are, apparently, so good that no one can tell the difference, which explains Leonid's surprise when he finds out that a fellow Diver with whom he was working with turns out to be Canadian and was speaking English all this time.

-- Traumatic Superpower Awakening - it's implied in the second novel that Divers' abilities awaken due to a specific kind of psychological trauma.
+- It's implied in the second novel that Divers' abilities awaken due to a specific kind of psychological trauma.
 In the short story, the prison warden is trying to artificially create Divers from inmates by re-creating their traumatic crimes.

 - Additionally, Leonid's super-Diver abilities awaken when he's trapped in Man Without a Face's unbreakable trance.